krepko7/SQL-VM-copy-to-Azure-SQL-Database/labs/Lab2 - Set up Azure SQL DB/README.md

 <img style="float: right;" src="../../graphics/createsqldb1.png">

 Fill in fields for the first screen similar to below.
+For the new server (it's actually not a server but a way to group databases) give an ID and Password that you will remember.

 <img style="float: right;" src="../../graphics/createsqldb2.png">